Xaver106/Xaver106.de/README.md

-# QuickWrite.net
+# Xaver106 WIP
-This is the static website for the domain QuickWrite.net.
+This is the static website for the domain Xaver106.de.
 As a domain without a website is boring.

 ## License